Indiana Wing Civil Air Patrol

-The Indiana Wing Civil Air Patrol (abbreviated INWG) is the highest echelon of Civil Air PatrolAir Patrol in the state of Indiana.
+The Indiana Wing Civil Air Patrol (abbreviated INWG) is the highest echelon of Civil Air Patrol in the state of Indiana.
 Its headquarters is located in Terre Haute, Indiana.
-The Indiana Wing involves 1045 adult and youth volunteers organized into four group headquarters, a legislative squadron, and twenty-six subordinate squadrons located throughout the state, including three School Enrichment Programs.
+The Indiana Wing involves 1,354 adult and youth volunteers organized into five group headquarters, a legislative squadron, and twenty-five total subordinate squadrons located throughout the state, including four School Enrichment Programs.
 Civil Air Patrol's 2nd largest cadet squadron, the Anderson Preparatory Academy Cadet Squadron (GLR-IN-803), is located in Anderson, Indiana.

 Missions

-Indiana Wing performs Civil Air Patrol's three congressionally assigned key missions: emergency services, which includes search and rescue (by air and ground) and disaster relief operations; aerospace education for youth and the general public; and cadet programs for teenage youth.
+Indiana Wing performs Civil Air Patrol's three key missions: emergency services, which includes search and rescue (by air and ground) and disaster relief operations; aerospace education for youth and the general public; and cadet programs for teenage youth.

-Indiana Wing support's Civil Air Patrol's Emergency Services missions by flying ten Civil Air Patrol aircraft and operating thirteen vehicles and two mission support trailers.
-The Wing operates 13 high frequency (HF) radios, and 15 very high frequency (VHF) repeaters and 113 VHF base and mobile radios.
-Indiana Wing is involved in search and rescue, disaster relief, and counterdrug operations.
+Indiana Wing supports Civil Air Patrol's Emergency Services missions by flying eight Civil Air Patrol aircraft, small Unmanned Aerial Vehicles, and operating twenty vehicles.
+The Wing operates 19 high-frequency (HF) stations, and 16 very high-frequency (VHF) repeaters and 177 VHF base and mobile radios.
+Indiana Wing is involved in search and rescue, humanitarian assistance, and disaster relief.

-Indiana Wing offers the CAP Cadet Program in a number of communities across the state, and provides a free orientation flight program that has involved nearly 400 cadets in recent years.
+Indiana Wing offers the CAP Cadet Program in a number of communities across the state, and provides a free orientation flight program that flew 277 cadets in 2023.
+Of the 2023 flights, cadets were provided 348 powered orientation flights and 52 glider orientation flights.

 Support for CAP's Aerospace Education mission includes outreach to schools, education for cadets, and participation in local aviation events.
+As part of CAP's Aerospace Education program teachers who join Civil Air Patrol as an "Aerospace Education Member" may receive a flight in CAP aircraft as well as free national academic-standard aligned books, STEM kits, and award programs.
+The AEM program has a one-time only fee with no requirement for meeting attendance and uniform wear—and is available for home schools.
 Additionally, Indiana Wing maintains a hot air balloon for aviation education and community outreach.

 Organizational structure

-Indiana Wing is organized into a wing headquarters unit, four group headquarters overseeing 26 squadrons, and a legislative squadron.
+Indiana Wing is organized into a wing headquarters unit, five group headquarters overseeing 25 squadrons, and a legislative squadron.
 In addition, the Anderson Preparatory Academy Cadet Squadron reports directly to the wing headquarters.

-The four group headquarters are aligned with Indiana's Department of Homeland Security districts and have oversight for the squadrons within those districts.
+Four group headquarters are aligned with Indiana's Department of Homeland Security districts and have oversight for the squadrons within those districts.
+The fifth group headquarters oversees units within school districts.